mclarty3/Vector3Cpp/README.md

 # Update
 In this update, I've added an electrostatic charge class, to simulate various electric charge distributions and calculate the electric field and potential they create.
+I've also added a ChargeSystem class to keep track of multiple charges and be able to calculate the electric field and potential from all of them.

-Currently, you can create a monopole, hollow, or solid sphere, and calculate the field vector it creates at a specified point.
+Currently, you can create a monopole, hollow, or solid sphere, and calculate the field vector and potential it creates at a specified point.

 Coming up, I will be implementing other charge distributions, including dipoles, lines, rings, and disks.
-I'm also going to add functions to calculate potential, and a system class to facilitate simulating an arbitrary number of charges.

 # Overview
 This is a small library I wrote to store and manipulate 3D vectors.